Alberta Record

 What changed

-• Creates a new 'all-season resort' regulatory framework, allowing the Lieutenant Governor in Council to designate specific public lands for resort development (s.
+• Creates a new 'all-season resort' regulatory framework, allowing the Lieutenant Governor in Council to designate any public land as an all-season resort area, overriding other enactments (s.
 6).

 • Centralizes powers, duties, and functions related to resort development from the Environmental Protection and Enhancement Act, Public Lands Act, and Water Act under a single 'all-season resort Minister' and their designated officials (s.
 5).

-• Allows for the displacement of existing land use plans, policies, or programs for areas designated as all-season resort areas, unless a director determines otherwise by regulation (s.
+• Allows existing land use plans, policies, or programs to be superseded for designated all-season resort areas, unless a director determines otherwise by regulation (s.
 8).

 • Consolidates appeals related to all-season resort developments, directing them to a joint panel of the Environmental Appeals Board and Public Lands Appeal Board, with decisions made under the Public Lands Act rules (ss.
 12-13).